-The Plan is a defined contribution plan sponsored by Waste Management, Inc. (the "Company" or "WM"), and eligible affiliates (as defined in the Plan) (collectively "Waste Management") for the benefit of eligible employees and their beneficiaries.
+The Plan is a defined contribution plan sponsored by Waste Management Holdings, Inc. on behalf of participating affiliates (collectively "Waste Management") for the benefit of eligible employees and their beneficiaries.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").

-On September 14, 2015, the Waste Management Savings Plan for Bargaining Unit Employees (the "Union Plan") was merged with and into the Plan ("the Merger").
-The Merger combined the principal union and non-union defined contribution plans maintained by WM and Waste Management Holdings, Inc. on behalf of participating affiliates.
-Coincident with the Merger, the surviving Plan was amended and restated effective as of September 14, 2015 to reflect the Merger and certain administrative changes associated with the transfer to a new third party recordkeeper, Merrill Lynch, Pierce, Fenner & Smith Incorporated ("BAML"), and a new trustee, Bank of America, N.A. ("Bank of America").
-The Plan was subsequently amended on December 17, 2015 to incorporate certain additional changes.
+On September 14, 2015, the Plan was merged with and into the Waste Management Retirement Savings Plan.
+The merger combined the principle union and non-union defined contribution plans maintained by Waste Management, Inc. and Waste Management Holdings, Inc. on behalf of participating affiliates.
+Coincident with the merger, the surviving Plan was amended and restated effective as of September 14, 2015, to reflect the merger and certain administrative changes associated with the transfer to a new third party recordkeeper, Bank of America/Merrill Lynch, and a new trustee, Bank of America.